 What to do with cremated remains

-Cremated remains can be buried in the garden of remembrance, collected or placed in a memorial niche.
+Cremated remains can be buried in the garden of remembrance or collected.

 If you’re not sure what to do at the time of the funeral, we can keep cremated remains for three months.